-Food waste is another area we need to keep a keen eye on too.
+Food waste is an area we need to keep a keen eye on too.
 As we deal with a HUGE volume of food on a daily basis, we do as much as possible to limit the amount of food that’s wasted in our business.

-For starters, we’ve got a fantastic relationship with the Oxford Food Bank, who load up a van 6 days a week with food that is heading past its best and redistribute it to local charities who are helping those in need.
+We’ve also got a fantastic relationship with the Oxford Food Bank, who load up a van 6 days a week with food that is heading past its best and redistribute it to local charities who are helping those in need.

 “Fresh Direct have been exemplary supporters of the Food Bank for nearly four years.
 They provide us with a range of good quality fresh food that would otherwise have been sent for disposal.
 Through their efforts a lot of the poorest people in the local community have enjoyed a better diet.
 If more companies acted like Fresh Direct do the amount of food wasted in the UK could be significantly reduced.”

 Our Glasgow depot has a similar partnership with a local soup kitchen – reducing waste by donating food free of charge to charities and organisations that can use it to help others.

 And it doesn’t stop there.
 All the produce that has gone a little too far and is no longer fit for human consumption is collected local farmers, whose livestock are more than chuffed to consume it!

 Great news is… It’s paid off!
 The pioneering environmental waste management company, ACM Environmental PLC, have announced that Fresh Direct is a winner of a Greener Path Award for consistently achieving zero % to landfill in 2017 for all of our English depots; Bicester, Dagenham, Cambridge and Wigan.